 Hello, and thanks for visiting my website.

-I am chiefly a watercolourist, yet I also enjoy putting my hand to acrylics, oils, and pen-and-wash.
+I am chiefly a watercolourist, a Professional Associate Member of The Society for All Artists.
 I do not specialise in any particular subject matter, my subject matter is gleaned from the world around me.
 My representational painting style is clean and precise.
 I paint what I see.

 At the age of fifteen I studied silversmithing at the Sheffield College of Art.
 There I rubbed shoulders with David Mellor, Keith Tyssen, and Brian Asquith, each to become a leading exponent of Industrial Design.
 Within a few short years, I became assisitant to Brian Asquith.
 He was a great influence upon my cultural awareness, and in turn encouraged my painting style.